rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

 * A machine (Windows, Mac, Linux, Solaris) with available memory, and hard disk space to build and run the VirtualBox&reg; instance.
 * VirtualBox&reg; installed on your machine.
 You can find that [here](https://www.virtualbox.org/wiki/Downloads).
 * A copy of the Rocky Linux [DVD ISO](https://rockylinux.org/download) for your architecture. (x86_64 or ARM64).
-* Ensure that your OS is 64 bit and that hardware virtualization is turned on in your BIOS.
+* Ensure that your OS is 64 bit and that hardware virtualization is on in your BIOS.

 !!!
 Note